Hello, My name is Faisal Khan. I’m a banking and payment consultant.

 It does have a limit of I think if I’m not mistaken two or three million euros per month in processing.
 That’s the limitation placed.
 And it can only be used in the United Kingdom or in the country which was offered in Europe.
 So if you have an SBI license in the UK you can use it in

 But here’s the best part, because you have API license from the UK you can passport it to countries outside the UK in the EEA the European Economic Area, and use it, and pick up customers from those countries.
 So you can actually use your UK API and pick up customers from Germany.
 You don’t have to go to Germany and get a license by BaFin again.
 You can do so in Lithuania, in Luxembourg and in Spain (I was going to say Brazil that would be really wrong right!), in Spain and Denmark etc.

 So that one license allows you to passport it all over Europe and pick up customers from there.
 That’s the difference between the two.

 Most institutions go for an SPI licensing and then upgrade to an API license once they have the money.
 That’s that’s the basic differentiator.
 The SPI is a great license to start with.
 Its a thousand pounds, no paid up capital, three million euros per month processing limit.
 And then once you have it once your business is up and running you can then go and apply an upgrade to an API license.

 I hope I was able to answer the questions if you have any more ask below.
-We’ll see you next time they care.
+Will see you next time.
+Take care.